midu16/midu16.github.io/_posts/2022-08-31-node-replacement-assisted-installer.markdown

 - Once the RHCOS booted up, you will need to define the `baremetal` interface:
+NOTE: In case you are using a different network configuration you will need to adapt it to reflect your environment.
+The below its a example that reflects the configuration on the test cluster.

 {% highlight bash %}
 sudo nmcli connection show
 sudo nmcli con mod "eno12399" ipv4.addresses "192.168.34.53/25"